wasmerio/wasmer.io/_posts/is-not-about-wasm-is-about-what-you-can-build-with-it.md

 >
 > […]
 >
-> As we have tried to come up for an strategy and a vision for Apple, it started with what incredible benefits can we give to the customer.
-Where we can take the customer.
+> As we have tried to come up for an strategy and a vision for Apple, it started with: What incredible benefits can we give to the customer?
+Where we can take the customer?
 > – <cite>Steve Jobs</cite>

 And now, we are ready to do a similar analogy: it's not about Wasm (even if without it I would have probably never written this article).